Advice to Incoming Students Interested in Physics

 We strongly recommend students begin either major with General Physics I and Calculus I as early as possible; ideally, Fall of your first year.
 Four years from the beginning of the General Physics sequence are required to complete the requirements for the Bachelor of Science degree.

 Please note that General Physics I is offered during only the FALL semester, so a student would have to wait an entire year for it to be offered again.
 Also, only one section is offered (MWF 11-12:20 plus a choice of lab times).
 If this conflicts with your current First Year Seminar, your advisor and the Physics Dept. Char, Eric Hill, can work with you to determine whether changing seminars would be recommended.
-If the course is full when you register, email the instructor, Eric Hill; we will accommodate all qualified students who are interested in the major.
+If the course is full when you register, email the instructor, Tyler Nordgren.
+We will do our best to accommodate all qualified students who are interested in the major.

 Calculus I is a co-requisite for General Physics I, but if you’ve placed out of it, we strongly encourage you to enroll in the highest calculus course for which you are qualified (Calculus II and III are required for General Physics II and III.)
 If you place into Integrated Calculus I (MATH 118) or lower, the soonest you could take General Physics I and II would be next year which would still allow you to complete the Physics BA (or you may take comparable summer courses.)